humanlayer/humanlayer/README.md

 To better define what is meant by "high stakes", some examples:

 - **Low Stakes**: Read Access to public data (e.g. search wikipedia, access public APIs and DataSets)
+- **Low Stakes**: Communicate with agent author (e.g. an engineer might empower an agent to send them a private Slack message with updates on progress)
 - **Medium Stakes**: Read Access to Private Data (e.g. read emails, access calendars, query a CRM)
-- **Medium Stakes**: Communicate with agent author (e.g. an engineer might empower an agent to send them a private Slack message with updates on progress)
 - **High Stakes**: Communicate on my Behalf or on behalf of my Company (e.g. send emails, post to slack, publish social/blog content)
 - **High Stakes**: Write Access to Private Data (e.g. update CRM records, modify feature toggles, update billing information)

 ![Image showing the levels of function stakes stacked on top of one another](./docs/images/function_stakes.png)

 The high stakes functions are the ones that are the most valuable and promise the most impact in automating away human workflows.
-The sooner we can get Agents reliably and safely calling these tools, the sooner we can hit massive benefits.
+The sooner teams can get Agents reliably and safely calling these tools, the sooner they can reap massive benefits.

 FunctionLayer provides a set of tools to *deterministically* gate access to these functions.
 Even if the LLM makes a mistake or hallucinates, FunctionLayer is baked into the tool/function itself, guaranteeing human oversight of high stakes function calls.